Residence and basis for taxation

 Global income of a domestic entity generally is subject to Austrian taxation.

-According to Belgian tax law, a corporation is resident of Belgium if it has its legal seat, main establishment or place of effective management in Belgium.
+According to Belgian tax law, a corporation is resident of Belgium if it has its registered office, main establishment or place of effective management in Belgium.

-Non-resident entities can be subject to Belgian non-resident income tax if they gather income that is sourced in Belgium or income that is connected with a Belgian establishment (or a permanent establishment in case a double taxation treaty is in place).
+Non-resident entities can be subject to Belgian non-resident income tax if they realize income that is sourced in Belgium or income that is connected with a Belgian establishment (or a permanent establishment in case a double tax treaty is in place).